opal/opal/README.md

 What code is supposed to run where?

 * `lib/` code runs inside your Ruby env.
 It compiles Ruby to JavaScript.
-* `opal/` is the runtime/corelib for our implementation (runs in browser)
+* `opal/` is the runtime+corelib for our implementation (runs in browser).
 * `stdlib/` is our implementation of Ruby's stdlib.
-It is optional (for browser).
+It is optional (runs in browser).

 ### lib

-The `lib` directory holds the opal parser/compiler used to compile Ruby into JavaScript.
+The `lib` directory holds the Opal parser/compiler used to compile Ruby into JavaScript.
 It is also built ready for the browser into `opal-parser.js` to allow compilation in any JavaScript environment.

 ### corelib

-This directory holds the opal runtime and corelib implemented in Ruby and JavaScript.
+This directory holds the Opal runtime and corelib implemented in Ruby and JavaScript.

 ### stdlib

-Holds the stdlib that opal currently supports.
+Holds the stdlib that Opal currently supports.
 This includes `Observable`, `StringScanner`, `Date`, etc.

 ## Browser support